szymmirr/rhythm-games/README.md

 # Rhythm Games

 Selected rhythm games and their initial release dates in chronological order.
+The general rule for my selection is games where you hit notes and FC songs.
+So a game like Rhythm Heaven, while being an excellent rhythm game, doesn't match the criteria.

 Different gameplay style = different game.
+This is the reason you can see some games listed more than once (such as Band Hero).

 Finding this info online is a total chore so I just collected it in one place.

-## Hero series and inspired by
+## Hero series, RB series and games inspired by
 - Guitar Hero (PS2) - November 8, 2005
 - Guitar Hero II (PS2, X360) - November 7, 2006
 - Guitar Hero Encore: Rocks the 80s (PS2) - July 24, 2007